Bute Greenway

 Next steps

-Staff will review the feedback and share learnings from second phase of engagement with the community in the summer.
-In the next phase, based on community feedback staff, will refine and share designs for other selected segments.
+Staff will review the feedback and share learnings from the second phase of engagement with the community.
+In the next phase, staff will refine and share designs for other selected segments.

 The greenway will be implemented in phases, beginning with building a permanent Bute-Robson Plaza and enhancing adjacent blocks in 2024.

-The Bute Greenway project complements new community facility and public realm projects and aligns with Parks Board initiatives such as Imagine West End Waterfront, all the while helping meet our Climate Emergency Action Plan targets.
+The Bute Greenway project complements new community facility and public realm projects, while helping to meet our Climate Emergency Action Plan targets.

-In addition, Bute Street has been identified as a key walking, rolling and cycling route with additional pedestrian priority measures and public realm improvements in the:
+In addition, Bute Street has been identified as a key walking, biking and rolling route with additional pedestrian priority measures and public realm improvements in the following documents:

 • Phase 1 Engagement - What we Heard